top of page

 Theresa Hamrick Headshot: white woman with wavy auburn hair smiling wearing bluetooth microphone

 Theresa Hamrick is our Operations Coordinator.
 She has worked in the field of rehabilitation for 24 years.
 Her experience includes working with the Rehabilitation Continuing Education program in Region 6, state rehabilitation council in Oklahoma, and is a founding member of the National Coalition of State Rehabilitation Councils.
-She has volunteered with numerous non-profits in Oklahoma and has her Bachelor's degree in Business Management.
+She volunteers with numerous non-profits in the rehabilitation field.

 bottom of page